OTC Anti-Snoring Devices are sold with exaggerated claims:

 But it’s harmless right?

 This ‘false negative’ delays people getting valid help.
-Which for the undiagnosed sleep apnoea sufferer, who has tried and failed with an OTC device, is a potentially life-and-death issue.
+Which for the snorer with undiagnosed sleep apnoea, who has tried and failed with an OTC device, is a potentially life-and-death issue.

 Claim 3 – OTC devices are ‘Cheap’

 Over-the-Counter, anti-snoring devices range in cost from approx. £50 – £200 GBP.
 But remember you’re bypassing medical assessment and diagnosis, and then bypassing the dentist.